canyonzhang/LocalExplorer/README.md

 Recommendations Page:

 Personalized recommendations using Google Places API.

 Evolving recommendations based on user interactions and ratings.

 Profile Page:
 Set and edit preferences for tailored recommendations.
 Account management settings.

 Target Audience
 Age: 18 – 35 years old.
 Tech-savvy individuals who enjoy exploring new and familiar places.
 Interests: Travel, culture, food, adventure, and social activities.

-Technology Stack
+Stack
-Core Location and MapKit: For real-time location tracking and mapping.
+- Core Location and MapKit: For real-time location tracking and mapping.
-Google Places API: Access detailed information on local attractions.
+- Google Places API: Access detailed information on local attractions.
-CloudKit: Secure storage for user data in iCloud.
+- CloudKit: Secure storage for user data in iCloud.
-SwiftUI and Swift: Main technologies for app development.
+- SwiftUI and Swift: Main technologies for app development.
-CoreData: Persistent storage of user data on the device.
+= CoreData: Persistent storage of user data on the device.
-Firebase: For user authentication and additional cloud storage.
+- Firebase: For user authentication and additional cloud storage.
-Setup and Installation
+- Setup and Installation
-Note: This app is developed for iOS 17 using SwiftUI.
+- Note: This app is developed for iOS 17 using SwiftUI.

 Clone the repository:
 bash